Home · Blog · Thorough Examination

 After exceptional circumstances

-After any event likely to have caused damage that could affect safety — for example, a collision, a dropped load, overloading, or following a repair to a safety-critical component.
+After any event likely to have caused damage that could affect safety: a collision, a dropped load, overloading, or a repair to a safety-critical component.

-The competent person must produce a written report as soon as practicable after the examination.
-If a defect is found that is an existing or imminent risk of serious personal injury (Category A), the competent person must send a copy of the report to the relevant enforcing authority (HSE or local authority) as well as to the dutyholder.
-The dutyholder must not continue using the equipment until the defect is rectified.
+The competent person must produce a written report as soon as practicable.
+If a defect is an existing or imminent risk of serious personal injury (Category A), the competent person must send a copy to the relevant enforcing authority as well as to you.
+The equipment must stop.
+It cannot return to service until the defect is fixed.

-If defects are found that are not immediately dangerous but need attention within a specified period (Category B), the report must state the timescale.
-The dutyholder is responsible for ensuring the repair is completed within that timescale.
+Where defects require attention within a specified period (Category B), the report must state the remediation deadline.
+You are responsible for ensuring the repair is completed in time.
+Document it: who did the repair, what was done, and when.

 What is a LOLER thorough examination?+

-A LOLER thorough examination is a detailed inspection of lifting equipment by a competent person, carried out at specified intervals under Regulation 9 of LOLER 1998.
-It is more thorough than a routine maintenance check — it includes a physical examination of every safety-critical component, assessment against the safe working load, and a written report of findings.
+A LOLER thorough examination is a detailed inspection of lifting equipment by a competent person.
+It is carried out at specified intervals under Regulation 9 of LOLER 1998.
+It is not the same as routine maintenance.
+It covers every safety-critical component, assesses the safe working load, and produces a written Schedule 1 report.

 Is a LOLER thorough examination the same as a service?+

-No. A service focuses on maintaining the equipment in working order.
-A thorough examination is a safety assessment carried out by a competent person who is sufficiently independent to make an objective judgement.
-The same person can do both, but they are distinct activities with different legal requirements.
+No. A service keeps equipment in working order.
+A thorough examination is a safety assessment by a competent person who is sufficiently independent to make an objective judgement.
+The same person can do both, but they are distinct activities with different legal requirements under LOLER 1998.

 How often is a LOLER thorough examination required?+